skrasser/secvis/readme.txt

 Secvis is the tool used for the research described in the following paper: http://juliangrizzard.com/pubs/2005_krasser_iaw.pdf

-The code was initially released with Greg's Black Hat USA 2005 presentation.
+The code was initially released with Greg Conti's Black Hat USA 2005 presentation.
 Note that this is a rough prototype.
 The code is not tidy, secure, or efficient.
+It was meant to support the outlined research and not to produce a standalone tool.

 ******* Greg's README from the 2005 Black Hat presentation *******